 Are There Any Concerns With This Diet?

 Since this is a low-calorie diet, it should not be attempted without a doctor’s consent.
 Therefore, talk to your doctor before starting this diet.
-Because it is so low in calories, it should not be followed by certain groups of people, including women who are pregnant and very active individuals.
+Because it is so low in calories, it should not be followed by certain groups of people, including women who are pregnant or nursing and very active individuals.
 Medifast warns of potential side effects, such as

 , dizziness or lightheadedness, fatigue, feeling cold, and dry skin or hair.